-9.3.1 Measure spectra of sample measures or simulate these spectra using the programme implementing calculation methods.

-9.3.2 Generate files of passport data of calibration sources.
-To do this, use the Reference source library editor window, which can be opened from the main programme menu Options-> Reference source library editor (see section 13).
+- 9.3.1 Measure spectra of sample measures or simulate these spectra using the programme implementing calculation methods. - 9.3.2 Generate files of passport data of calibration sources.
+To do this, use the Passport of source editor window, which can be opened from the main programme menu Options-> Passport of source editor (see section 13).

-9.3.3 Process the spectra received in p.9.3.1 for the purposes of searching, identification and determining areas of peaks as described in section 6.

-9.3.4 For each spectrum of the calibration source, set its own file of passport data.
-To do this, specify a link to the file of passport data in the Source reference data field in the Spectrum parameters window of each spectrum.

-9.3.5 Save processed spectra to a disc.

-9.3.6 Open the Efficiency calibration window (see Fig. 48) by pressing 🖾 on the toolbar of the programme.
+- 9.3.3 Process the spectra received in p.9.3.1 for the purposes of searching, identification and determining areas of peaks as described in section 6. - 9.3.4 For each spectrum of the calibration source, set its own file of passport data.
+To do this, specify a link to the file of passport data in the Passport of source field in the Spectrum parameters window of each spectrum. - 9.3.5 Save processed spectra to a disc. - 9.3.6 Open the Efficiency calibration window (see Fig. 48) by pressing on the toolbar of the programme.
 Choose tab Efficiency calibration which is the first tab in the window's title.

-9.3.7 In tab Efficiency calibration, using Add on the toolbar, load all the calibration spectra.
-In case of thin-layer alpha sources, grouping spectra in a table by density or another parameter is not necessary.
+9.3.7 In tab Efficiency calibration, using Add on the toolbar, load all the calibration spectra, then range them in such a way that the spectra with one density (or other parameter) are grouped.
+(See example on Fig.49).

-9.3.8 Set parameters of the efficiency curve (Fig. 48, block 1):

-- Parameter (Density) - the parameter, according to which the programme will plot different curves.
-Thus, for instance, when the list of spectra contains samples with three different densities of material 0.2 g/cm3, 1 g/cm3 and 2 g/cm3, the programme will plot three independent efficiency curves.
-Then, when a file with these curves is used, the programme will interpolate values of efficiencies taking into account the real density of material of the countable sample.
+Figure 49.
+Ranging of spectra

-- Polynomial degree - the parameter determining the polynomial degree, which will be calculated for the purposes of describing experimental dependence of registration efficiency on the energy.
-The parameter can vary from 1 to 6.
-For a degree of 1, the curve will be a straight line parallel to the abscissa axis.

-- Range, keV - the range of energies, within which the dependence of the registration efficiency on the energy of particles will be built.

-9.3.9 Press Calculate calibration (Fig. 48, block 1), then the table (Fig. 48, block 2, and Fig.50) will show a tree with data on efficiencies, and the graph below will display the curves approximating calculated points of values of efficiencies (Fig. 48, block 3, and Fig.50).
+- 9.3.8 Set parameters of the efficiency curve (Fig. 48, block 1): - Polynomial degree the parameter determining the polynomial degree, which will be calculated for the purposes of describing experimental dependence of registration efficiency on the energy of gamma-quanta. - Range, keV the range of energies, within which the dependence of the registration efficiency on the energy of gamma-quanta will be built. - Geometry name of geometry of measurement, for which calibration by efficiency is created.
+It is not optional text parameter, which value will be saved in the efficiency file and will show in the data field about implemented calculation (see fig. 41.2).
+In the drop list of this field is offered conventional labels for often used geometries ('Mar' Marinelli, 1L; '38' container, 38ml, '250' cuvette, 250ml; etc.). - 9.3.9 Press Calculate calibration (Fig. 48, block 1), then the table (Fig. 48, block 2, and Fig.50) will show a tree with data on efficiencies, and the graph below will display the curves approximating calculated points of values of efficiencies (Fig. 48, block 3, and Fig.50).